SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 The easiest way to specify a configuration value is **not to specify** it.
 The OpenUI5 runtime contains a default value for each configuration option.
 As long as you don't have to change the value, simply don't specify it.

-The effective default values can be found either in the API reference or in the de
+The effective default values can be found either in the  [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Configuration) or in the complete list of [Configuration Options and URL Parameters](Configuration_Options_and_URL_Parameters_91f2d03.md).

 ***